 The rich ancient history of Skogafoss, Take a dive in the clear waters of Skogafoss waterfall

 Fimmvörðuháls pass and the serene Skógá river

-Draped in rich Nordic history, Skogafoss Iceland is home to many ancient artefacts.
+Draped in rich Nordic history, Skogafoss Iceland is home to many ancient artifacts.
 The Skógasafn museum is home to an ancient gold ring, which if legends are to be believed, is from a chest owned by Þrasi Þórólfsson, one of the first Viking settlers of the area.
 According to folklore, the ring is said to come from a chest that Þrasi Þórólfsson buried in a cave behind Skogafoss waterfall right before his death in 900 AD.
-Many failed attempts to bring back Þrasi's chest were made.
+Many failed attempts to bring back Þrasi’s chest were made.
 Only the ring could be retrieved before the chest was lost in the fabric of time.
 The ring then went to the local church from where it was transferred to the Skógasafn museum.